theophane-droid/cloudsim-agent/README.md

 ## 2 Organization of the project

-1. res : contains ressources and config files for the simulation
+1. res : contains resources and config files for the simulation

 2. src: contains the simulation sources